sahillihas/DeepAML/README.md

 ### 🕵️ Real-Time Monitoring

 * Instantly detects and alerts on suspicious patterns with high confidence (90%+).
-* Periodic checks (default every 60 seconds) to uncover more complex behavior.
+* Periodic checks (default every 60 seconds) to uncover more complex behaviour.
 * Supports both real-time and batch analysis of transactions.
 * Monitors incoming files continuously for seamless transaction tracking.

-### 🧠 Smart Pattern Detection
+### 🧠 Auto Pattern Detection

 DeepAML is built to spot common laundering techniques like: